-Now, as 2022 approaches, what will the peer-to-peer landscape look like in the new year?
-Join us Tuesday, December 14, at 1:30 pm ET as Sue Dalos, Charity Dynamics’ director of digital strategy and customer success, speaks with nonprofit experts from Boston Children’s Hospital Trust and the Parkinson’s Foundation about their predictions for 2022: What form will peer-to-peer events take — in-person, virtual or hybrid?
+As 2022 approaches, what will the peer-to-peer landscape look like in the new year?
+Join us as Sue Dalos, Charity Dynamics’ director of digital strategy and customer success, speaks with nonprofit experts from Boston Children’s Hospital Trust and the Parkinson’s Foundation about their predictions for 2022: What form will peer-to-peer events take — in-person, virtual or hybrid?
 What have they learned in the past 18 months that they can apply to next year and what challenges do they anticipate?

 - Identify what worked and what didn’t — and how that can help you move forward next year

 - Determine which new technologies could help expand your fundraising efforts and reach

 - Evaluate what direction your peer-to-peer events should take in 2022

 Andrea Marlar, Assistant Vice President, Special Events at Boston Children’s Hospital Trust